neurotaxis/neurotaxis.github.io/blog/2026/getting_up_to_speed_in_a_new_area.md

 Truly reproducible results are in a sense independent of any specific paper.
 However, it is still very important to know which papers are commonly cited for a specific result.
-If you miss citing well known papers for a result (even if you cite other papers that reproduced it), it can come across as not knowing the field well to reviewer and readers, which can invite doubt about your own ideas.
+If you miss citing well known papers for a result (even if you cite other papers that reproduced it), it can come across as not knowing the field well to reviewers and readers, which can invite doubt about your own ideas.

 A curious observation is that it is often very hard to tell the *significance* of a paper simply by reading it.
 For instance, a paper may sell its importance as addressing a specific scientific question but is in fact largely referenced for its application of a specific method.